-B. Outcome Tracking
+A. Outcome Tracking

 Metro will monitor and assess the JD Program and revise the JD Policy as needed.
-Metro will track the JD Pportfolio via a regularly updated dashboard of both completed and inprogress projects which will include data such as:
+Metro will track the JD portfolio via a regularly updated dashboard of both completed and inprogress projects which will include data such as:

 - Number and percentage of units by AMI levels

-- Developer characteristics (ex.
-CBDO, market rate or non-profit, minority and/or women-led firms)
+- Developer characteristics (ex. market rate or non-profit, minority and/or women-led firms)

 - Number of residents

 - Resident employment and income characteristics

 - Resident demographics

 - Geographic distribution of JD projects

 - Associated community benefits such as parks, community space, or street improvements

 - Commercial space

-- CBO, SBE, DBE, and DVBE participation in the delivery of projects
+- Number and tenure of small businesses

 - Construction and permanent jobs created

 - First/last mile improvements

 - Transit infrastructure improvements

 - Revenue to Metro

 Developers will be required to allow Metro to conduct annual commercial and residential tenant surveys to gather metrics for ongoing monitoring.
-Consistent with pillar one of the Equity Platform, requiring ground lessees to allow Metro to conduct an annual tenant survey would enable JD to track JD Ppolicy objectives such as transit use, demographic data (as allowed/feasible), car ownership, move in/move out information, revenue generation and qualitative data on the tenant satisfaction to help inform features of our projects (e.g., design issues, amenities, desired ground floor services, parking, and unit design).
+Consistent with pillar one of the Equity Platform, requiring ground lessees to allow Metro to conduct an annual tenant survey would enable JD to track policy objectives such as transit use, demographic data (as allowed/feasible), car ownership, move in/move out information, revenue generation and qualitative data on the tenant satisfaction to help inform features of our projects (e.g., design issues, amenities, desired ground floor services, parking, and unit design).